PrediktorAS/PowerView-UserDocs/Central solution/String monitor overview.md

 # String Monitor Overview

+String monitoring overview page us a overlook of the all strings that are connected to inveter and than that inverter is connected to a transformer.

+The bars are connected to the hourly avereage current value of the current channals of a string and infront of each bar there is hourly power sum value of the respective current channals.

 Shows string monitor data for plant.

 Clicking on one of the bars open details for the strings on a specific inverter.